hamvocke/hamvocke.github.io/_drafts/2015-08-05-pairing-friendly-tmux-conf.md

 And actually it's quite easy to customize the look and feel of tmux.
 Let me tell you something about the basics of customizing tmux and share some of the configurations I find most useful.

 ## Customizing tmux
 Customizing tmux is as easy as editing a text file. tmux uses a file called `tmux.conf` to store its configuration.
-If you store a file as `~/.tmux.conf` then tmux will use this configuration file for your user.
+If you store that file as `~/.tmux.conf` (**Note:** there's a period as the first character in the file name.
+It's a hidden file) tmux will pick this configuration file for your current user.
 If you want to share a configuration for multiple users (e.g. if you should feel the urge to start tmux as super user (please think about this carefully!)) you can also put your tmux.conf into a system-wide directory.
 The location of this directory will be different accross different operating systems.
 The man page (`man tmux`) will tell you the exact location, just have a look at documentation for the `-f` parameter.

 ### Less awkward prefix keys
 Probably the most common change among tmux users is to change the **prefix** from the rather awkward `C-b` to something that's a little more accessible.
 Personally I'm using `C-a` instead but note that this might interfere with bash's "go to beginning of line" command[^1].
 On top of the `C-a` binding I've also remapped my Caps Lock key to act as Ctrl since I'm not using Caps Lock anyways.
 This allows me to nicely trigger my prefix key combo.